linuxserver/docker-mods/README.md

 # cloudflare_real-ip - Docker mod for SWAG

-This mod adds a startup scipt that gets the IP's from Cloudflares edge servers, and formats them in a format Nginx can use with `set_real_ip_from`.
+This mod adds a startup script that gets the IPs from Cloudflare's edge servers, and formats them in a format Nginx can use with `set_real_ip_from`.

 It reads this [list for IPv4](https://www.cloudflare.com/ips-v4), and this [list for IPV6](https://www.cloudflare.com/ips-v6).